Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Problem Setting

 The goal of a bandit algorithm is to maximize the cumulative reward over a horizon $T$, equivalently to minimize the pseudo-regret~\citep{lattimore2020bandit}

-where $X_t\in\cX_t$ is the arm played at round $t$, and $X_t^*=\argmax_{X\in\cX_t}h(X)$ is the arm with the highest expected reward at that round.
+where $X_t\in\cX$ is the arm played at round $t$, and $X^*=\argmax_{X\in\cX}h(X)$ is the arm with the highest expected reward.
 To minimize the cumulative regret $R(T)$, the agent needs to collect information and learn the true reward model $h(X)$ from interactions with the environment.

 \paragraph{Notations}